saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | STRING |</small></p>

 When sharding is configured, saucectl automatically splits the tests (e.g., by spec or concurrency) so that they can easily run in parallel.
-For sharding by concurrency, saucectl splits test files into serveral groups by concurrency.
-Then it starts job for each group.
+For sharding by concurrency, saucectl splits test files into several groups (the number of groups is determined by the concurrency setting).
+Each group will then run as an individual job.

 Selectable values: `spec` to shard by spec file, `concurrency` to shard by concurrency.
 Remove this field or leave it empty `""` for no sharding.